MrGreen-ie/COSC-4P02-Group-11/documentation/backend.md

 ## Deployment
 - Host on a cloud platform (e.g., Heroku, AWS, or Azure).
-- Configure environment variables for OpenAI API key and database connections.
+- Configure environment variables for Gemini API key and database connections.

 ## Maintenance & Iteration
 - Gather user feedback for continuous improvement.